hurbes/swift-app-pipeline-action/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 Basically, use it however you want!

 ---

-Happy coding, and may your builds always be green! 🍀